With Augt’s help, Faolan and Erogan managed to wrest some shelving from the wall to pile up against the entrance through which they’d arrived.

 Some tack softened in water mashed up with berries did little to help raise their spirits, and exhaustion mixed with wariness made for poor conversation.

-Before they could set a watch for the night, Eragon hushed them into silence Gesturing further down the road.
+Before they could set a watch for the night, Erogan hushed them into silence Gesturing further down the road.
 “Fire?”

 Sarai nodded.
 “A few, perhaps.
 Some of your kin?”